Lessons I learned from an online workshop

 “Also, adapting your presentation isn’t tagging on “it’s the same for B2B” after every example…cause it’s not.”

-Skilled leaders know to uncover the wants and needs of participants at the start of the session, and use the information to build a workshop that’s optimized for the attendees.
+Skilled leaders know to uncover the wants and needs of participants at the start of the session, and use the information to build an optimized workshop for attendees.

 This sounds more difficult than it usually is.
 Preparation involves having a broad set of potential content, techniques, and skills to cover.
 Then, during the session, the leader concentrates on the wants and needs the attendees have initially shared, adjusting the time spent on each area to match the expressed interest.